 For the Private Bank, Deutsche Bank expects net revenues in 2022 to be higher compared to 2021.
 Revenue growth is expected to be supported by a gain from the closing of the sale of the financial advisors' network in Italy.
-Excluding this impact, Deutsche Bank anticipates revenues to be slightly higher compared to 2021 driven by continued business growth in investment and loan products, which Deutsche Bank expects in part to be offset by impacts from the ongoing low interest rate environment.
-Deutsche Bank also expects significantly lower adverse impacts from the April 2021 ruling of the BGH on pricing agreements as Deutsche Bank has largely completed the process of entering into new contracts with customers affected by the ruling.
+Excluding this impact, Private Bank anticipates revenues to be slightly higher compared to 2021 driven by continued business growth and net positive impacts from the rising interest rate environment.
+Private Bank observed significantly lower adverse impacts from the April 2021 ruling of the German Federal Court of Justice ("BGH") on pricing agreements as it has largely completed the process of entering into new contracts with customers affected by the ruling.

-Deutsche Bank expects revenues for Private Bank Germany to be slightly higher compared to 2021 supported by substantially lower negative revenue impacts from the BGH ruling.
-Excluding this impact, Deutsche Bank expects revenues in the Private Bank Germany to remain essentially flat year-on-year as significant growth in investment and loan revenues will be partly offset by headwinds from deposit margin compression, which Deutsche Bank expects to decline in future periods as a result of the more positive recent interest rate outlook.
+Revenues in Private Bank Germany are expected to be slightly higher compared to 2021 supported by substantially lower negative revenue impacts from the BGH ruling and by valuation impacts.
+Excluding these impacts, the Group expects revenues in the Private Bank Germany to remain essentially flat year-on-year.
+In the current market environment, the Group expects higher net interest income as well as a slowdown in the growth dynamics of the fee income.

-In the International Private Bank ("IPB"), Deutsche Bank expects revenues to be higher year-on-year supported by the anticipated gain from the sale of the Italian financial advisors' network.
-Excluding this impact, Deutsche Bank expects revenues to also be higher compared to 2021 as continued growth in investment products and loan products will only be partially offset by reduced benefits from ECB's TLTRO program.
+In the International Private Bank, revenues are expected to be higher year on year supported by the anticipated gain from the sale of the Italian financial advisors' network.
+Excluding this impact, revenues should be higher compared to 2021 as continued growth in investment, deposit and loan products will only be partially offset by reduced benefits from ECB's targeted longer-term refinancing operations ("TLTRO") program.